Andrew Aw

-Andrew Aw Yong Rei (歐陽銳; born 29 March 2003) is a Singaporean professional footballer who plays as a right back for Singapore Premier League club Young Lions.
+Andrew Aw Yong Rei (歐陽銳; born 29 March 2003) is a Singaporean professional footballer who plays as a right back for Singapore Premier League club FC Jurong.
 In addition to playing as a right back, Andrew can play right wingback and right midfield.

 Club career

 Aw, while studying at Singapore Sports School, captained his school team.
 In 2018, he was one of the eight promising youngsters from the FAS Football Academy who was shortlisted for the TNP Dollah Kassim Award.
 He also went for a training stint with Japan J2 League club, Omiya Ardija.

 Tampines Rovers

 Andrew was promoted to the Tampines Rovers senior squad ahead of the 2020 Singapore Premier League season and wore the jersey number 45.
 He made his first start for the club in a 3–1 victory over Young Lions before being subbed off in the half-time break.

 He would continue his journey with the rovers for the 2021 season with a contract extension.
 Andrew was included in the squad for their 2021 AFC Cup campaign too and said that it was eye-opening to be watching the Korean opponents have their professional diets and regime, realizing how professionalism is quite lacking in Singapore as most players didn't care about their diets.

 Andrew got his second extension for the 2022 season following a good showing in the 2021 season.
 Andrew would provide an assist to Boris Kopitovic in their AFC Cup campaign against Kuala Lumpur City to secure his first continental assist.